superfly/macaroon/macaroon-thought.md

   <dd>A Discharge Macaroon issued from Fly.io's authentication endpoint; think of it as a translation gateway from Fly.io's standard authentication (which usually uses all-powerful OAuth2 tokens) to Macaroons.</dd>

   <dt>TKDB</dt>
   <dd>The Fly.io ToKen DataBase.
-A distributed service we deploy on isolated hardware around the world to hold token secrets, so that our production hosts can verify, cache, and invalidate token signatures without pushing token secrets onto thousands of hosts.</dd>
+A distributed service we deploy on isolated hardware around the world to hold token secrets, so that our production hosts can verify, cache, and invalidate token signatures without pushing token secrets onto thousands of hosts.
+TKDB exports an internal API secured with
+a Noise transport (think: cool kid mTLS) to Fly.io components like `flyd`.</dd>

   <dt>VID and CID</dt>
   <dd>The "tickets" in a 3P caveat.
 You only care about the CIDs, or "caveat tickets"; you tear off the CID from a 3P caveat and present it to the third-party service that discharges Macaroons for it; that service decrypts the ticket and uses it to build the discharge token.</dd>